bertramdev/imports/README.md

 GET to same URL will return configurable "info" response.

-Refer to com.procon.nspire.proconimport.ProconImportService to see how things work.
+Refer to grails.plugins.imports.ImportsService to see how things work.

-Plugin project has sample imports in test/imports and entry point is http://localhost:8080/proconImportTest.
+Plugin project has sample imports in test/imports and entry point is http://localhost:8080/importsTest.

 Basic Example
 -------------